-Plants similar to lavender are common, and they share some aspects.
+Plants similar to lavender of the Lamiaceae family are common, and they share some aspects.
 Some of the features associated with these plants are blue or purple blooms, needle-like leaves, or bushy growth.

 But, not all these blue-flowered plants are indeed the same.
 Check out the following lavender-look-alike plants that would make any garden stand out.